rassieberry/OpenCB/README.md

 change its own environment through its actions so that it can bring about situations it likes and avoid situations it dislikes.

-The project is written in C++ for the Windows operating system and is, again, in the early stages of development.
+The project is written in C++ for the Windows operating system.
+It relies on OpenCV and WxWidgets.
 A UI is currently being designed to allow for interaction between a user and the system, but it's not functional yet.
 This code is provided to you as-is with no guarantee that it will work or even that it may not damage your computer.
+No releases have been developed yet as of this writing.